lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # Variants of Using KEM Keys for PKI Message Protection {#sect-e}

-As described in {{sect-5.1.3.4}}, any party in a PKI management operation may need to use a KEM key pair for message protection.
+As described in {{sect-5.1.3.4}}, any party in a PKI management operation may wish to use a KEM key pair for message protection.
 Below possible cases are described.

 In the following message flows Alice indicates the PKI entity that uses a KEM key pair for message authentication and Bob provides the KEM ciphertext using Alice's public KEM key, as described in {{sect-5.1.3.4}}.